Maddy Osman avatar

 WordPress image sizes: How images work in WordPress & best practices for your website

 WordPress makes it easy to add images to your blog posts and pages.
 However, to make these images look good, you should choose the right image size.
-That's what we're going to talk about today: WordPress image sizes.
+That’s exactly what we’re going to talk about today: WordPress image sizes.

 The right image size not only makes your website look more coherent, it also makes your blog posts easier to share.
 You can find out how to use the right image sizes for your WordPress website in this article.